These events push your creative thinking and resilience to the limit. Such events call for a reexamining of your strategy going forward.

-They were determined to take on the problem by moving their content creation in-house, and acquiring software which employees could easily use to produce and publish content themselves.
+They were determined to take on the problem by moving their content creation in-house.
+By acquiring software that was easy for employees to use, they could produce and publish content themselves.

 The results?
-Costs were cut dramatically and on top of this, turnaround times were shortened.
-No longer was there the risk that content would be out of date when it was finally delivered.
+Costs were cut dramatically.
+In addition to this, turnaround times were shortened.
+There was no longer a risk that content would be out of date when it was finally delivered.

 Cisco’s EMEAR team was able to report results from moving in-house as:

 Finding the right tool mitigates training costs.
 Cisco’s Audience Campaign Manager (EMEAR), Kay Armstrong, says “We have reduced the production time of content by weeks, if not months in some cases, as this is a self-service tool.
 You don’t need agency involvement”.
 Find out more here.

 When you’re working with multiple agencies, it becomes almost impossible to maintain consistency.
 Even the most watertight of brand guidelines have room for interpretation.
 As a result, brand identity may be diluted.
 In addition to this is the inability for agency writers to be as familiar with, and committed to, the focuses and priorities of the business as those in-house.